yellows8/ctr-httpwn/README.md

 * Tinyxml2 is used for config XML parsing, via portlibs.
 * @ihaveamac for the app icon(issue #1).
 * types.h at ipctakeover/boss/ is from ctrtool.
+* The filepath for "url_config.txt" is from here: https://github.com/skiptirengu/ctr-httpwn